ocaml-ppx/ppx_import/README.md

 module type Hashable = sig type t val equal : t -> t -> bool val hash : t -> int end
 ```

-It is also possible to importing items from your own .mli file.
+It is also possible to import items from your own .mli file.

 ### Combining with [@@deriving]